-Gwen Stefani Shows Off Stems In Teeny Mini Skirt On Date Night With Blake Shelton
+Gwen Stefani Shows Off Stems In Teeny Miniskirt On Date Night With Blake Shelton

 Gwen Stefani and Blake Shelton are one of the most popular couples in Hollywood for a reason.

-The adorable pair is frequently photographed hitting the town together on date nights and both of them always seem to be chipper, wearing a smile on their faces.
-Last night, the duo hit up the famous Craig’s restaurant in West Hollywood where they enjoyed both dinner and each other’s company.
-Photos published by The Daily Mail show the famous duo exiting Craig’s and one thing is for sure — Gwen looks dressed to impress.
+The adorable pair is frequently photographed hitting the town together on date nights and both of them always seem to be chipper, wearing smiles on their faces.
+Last night, the duo hit up the famous Craig’s restaurant in West Hollywood, where they enjoyed both dinner and each other’s company.
+Photos published by the Daily Mail show the famous duo exiting Craig’s and one thing is for sure — Gwen looks dressed to impress.

 The singer showed off her amazing stems in a tiny jean skirt that she paired with sexy fishnet tights.
 The skirt leaves very little to the imagination, showcasing Gwen’s fabulous figure.
-On top, the mother of three sported a sexy little bodysuit with gold polka-dots and wore a leather jacket with denim and green detail on top.
+On top, the mother-of-three sported a sexy little bodysuit with gold polka-dots and wore a leather jacket with denim and green detail on top.

-On bottom, she showed a little bit of her country side in a pair of toe-less cowboy boots.
+On the bottom, she showed a little bit of her country-inspired side in a pair of toe-less cowboy boots.
 Like always, Stefani sported some winged eyeliner and red lipstick and wore her long, blonde locks slicked back in a high ponytail.
 In usual Blake fashion, the country star played the role that he is known for and dressed in a pair of faded blue jeans and a navy, button-down top with short sleeves.
 On top, he sported a green trucker hat a also rocked some scruff on his face.

 Gwen Stefani shows off long legs in a denim mini and fishnet tights https://t.co/ztdYVJjXbA via @DailyMailCeleb